pivotal-cf/pivnet-resource/README.md

 ### `in`: download the product from Pivotal Network

 Downloads the provided product from Pivotal Network.
-You will be required to accept an EULA for any product you're downloading for the first time, as well as if the terms and conditions associated with the product change.
+You will be required to accept a EULA for any product you're downloading for the first time, as well as if the terms and conditions associated with the product change.